How to use it

 Dosing

-Compounded tirzepatide typically starts at 2.5 mg once weekly for the first four weeks.
-Dosage is increased in 2.5 mg increments every four weeks based on how you're tolerating the medication and how your body is responding, up to a maximum of 15 mg weekly.
+Compounded tirzepatide typically starts at 2 mg once weekly for the first four weeks.
+Dosage is increased based on how you're tolerating the medication and how your body is responding, following this schedule: 2 mg, 4 mg, 6.5 mg, 9 mg, 11 mg, and 13 mg.
 The goal is to reach the lowest effective dose for you — not necessarily the highest.
 Your Found clinician adjusts your schedule based on your results and any side effects you experience.
 Please also follow the dispensing instructions included with your medication.

 Side effects